-Harvest Hands began as a vision of the late Dr. Howard Olds—former pastor of Brentwood UMC—to partner with an urban neighborhood in Nashville for positive change.
-The idea centered on sharing resources, experiences, and expertise of the church and congregation in relationship with neighbors in South Nashville.
-In 2007, Brentwood UMC hired Rev. Brian Hicks to lead the efforts in making this vision a reality.
-Brian, with a newly formed Board of Directors, worked to charter Harvest Hands Community Development Corporation.
-In July of that year, Harvest Hands CDC was founded with the mission to be "On a journey together for wholeness in South Nashville."
+Harvest Hands began as a vision of the late Dr. Howard Olds—former pastor of Brentwood United Methodist Church—to partner with an under-resourced neighborhood in Nashville for positive change.
+The idea centered on sharing resources, experiences, and expertise of the church in relationship with neighbors in South Nashville.
+In 2007, Brentwood UMC hired Rev. Brian Hicks to lead the effort in making this vision a reality.

 With the invitation of the local neighborhood association in South Nashville (SNAP), we began asking neighborhood residents what they loved about their community, as well as what needs they felt.
 We dreamed with our neighbors about how we might work together to address the concerns.
 Over and over again we heard that students in the neighborhood were getting in trouble because they didn’t have anything constructive to do after school.
 In the spring of 2008, in response to this community need, we launched an after school program.

 At the time, we had 12 students and a handful of volunteers in a small house.
 Since that time, we have grown to serve 100 students every day in programs furthering education, healthy living, spiritual formation, and economic development.
 You can learn more about each of our programs here.

 As Nashville developed, several of our target neighborhoods began to experience a rapid rate of redevelopment and gentrification, and many of the families we served could no longer afford to live in the community.
 In 2016, we made the strategic decision to move from Wedgewood-Houston to the heart of Napier-Sudekum, an area that experiences a high rate of poverty, violence, and joblessness.